Ylianst/ESP-IQ2020/documentation/devices.md

 - [Amazon UK Link](https://www.amazon.co.uk/dp/B0FN4LWLH9)
 - [Device Wiki](https://www.waveshare.com/wiki/ESP32-S3-RS485-CAN)

 It's not as compact as the devices above, but may be more easily available with fast overnight delivery.
-The wireing looks like this:
+The wiring looks like this:

 <img width="1202" height="374" alt="image" src="https://github.com/user-attachments/assets/088514e9-91a9-43c4-a3ba-167db5b9f02e" />